 Grant applicants must employ staff and provide services without discrimination on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, marital or parental status, political affiliation, military service, physical or mental ability.

-In order to more fully focus on COVID19 response and recovery efforts, we do not anticipate offering a competitive grant round in 2021.
-At any time of year, we encourage you to reach out to Carolyn Weir at firstname.lastname@example.org or 802-388-3355 x239 to discuss how your idea or project lines up with Foundation priorities.
+In order to more fully focus on COVID19 response and recovery efforts, we choose not to offer a competitive grant round in 2021.
+At any time of year, we encourage you to reach out to Carolyn Weir at email@example.com or 802-388-3355 x239 to discuss how your idea or project lines up with Foundation priorities.